kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

     --set controlPlane.kdsGlobalAddress=grpcs://<global-kds-address> kuma/kuma
     ```

-    where `controlPlane.zone` is the same value for all remote control planes in the same zone.
+    where `controlPlane.zone` is the same value for all zone control planes in the same zone.

 :::
 ::: tab "Universal"

-1. On each remote control plane, run:
+1. On each zone control plane, run:

     ```sh
     KUMA_MODE=remote \